 - 41% of people believe that live events help them understand a product.
-This is second only to brand or company websites, which 44% of people feel help them to best understand a product.
+Live events are second only to brand, or company websites, which 44% of people feel helps them know a product best.

-- Strategies involving an experiential component are incredibly effective in B2B marketing according to marketers in this sector.
+- According to marketers in this sector, strategies involving an experiential component are incredibly effective in B2B marketing.